- UNDP around the world

 · Guidance Materials & Tools: UNDP has developed a suite of additional guidance notes and tools on applying

 the DREI framework.
-These guidance materials can be downloaded here.
+More on guidance materials here.

 UNDP welcomes enquiries and suggestions regarding the framework and financial tool.
 For further information, please contact DREI@undp.org